Mahendra Singh Mewar

-Mahendra Singh Mewar (24 February 1941 – 10 November 2024) was an Indian politician who served as a Member of Parliament (Lok Sabha) and was the 76th Maharana of the now-defunct Kingdom of Mewar.
+Mahendra Singh Mewar (24 February 1941 – 10 November 2024) was an Indian politician who served as a Member of Parliament (Lok Sabha) and was the 76th Maharana of the erstwhile Kingdom of Mewar.

 Business and political career

 Mahendra had led a yatra with Atal Bihari Vajpayee in Mewar.
 Mahendra was elected to the Lok Sabha from Chittorgarh in the 1989 Indian general election from BJP with a record winning margin of over 190,000 votes.
 He was a Member, Consultative Committee, Ministry of Industry, 1990.
 He joined Indian National Congress and contested from Chittorgarh Constituency but lost to Jaswant Singh of the BJP.
 He also contested from Bhilwara Constituency where he lost to Subhash Chandra Baheria in 1996 Lok Sabha elections.
 His father-in-law Manabendra Shah, was an eight-time Member of Parliament.

 He was also the President, Maharana Bhupal Institutions (under Vidya Pracharini Sabha, Udaipur, Rajasthan); St. Vice-President, General Council and Board of Governors, Mayo College, Ajmer; Patron, Akhil Bharatiya and Mewar Kshetra Kshatriya Mahasabha.